hesslink111/neuralnetworknibbles/README.md

 ##### Selection

 The selection process for creating a new gene sequence is based on a weighted lottery.
-Higher scoring snakes from the gene pool are given more tickets in the lottery, and therefore have a higher chance of being selected.
+Higher scoring snakes from the gene pool are given more tickets in the lottery, and therefore have a higher chance of having their traits passed on to new snakes.

 ##### Crossover